stephanieruiz1/stock-analysis/README.md

 The only disadvantage I see to refactoring is that it can be time consuming
 ### How do these pros and cons apply to refactoring the original VBA script?

-The pros is that having a larger data make it run faster
+The pros is that having a larger data improve the speed to run it faster.
 The cons is that the code had to be debugged multiple times in order to run properly.